babylonlabs-io/covenant-emulator/covenant-signer/transition-guide.md

 2. The `hdkeypath` which should be similar to what we saved in the `getaddressinfo` above.

-#### 3.2 Deriving the Covenant Private Key from the Master Key

-Next, we'll derive the covenant private key from the master key using **BIP32 derivation**.
+Next, derive the covenant private key from the master key using **BIP32 derivation**.
 You'll need:

   1. The `hdkeypath` we saved from the `getaddressinfo` command
   2. Access to the `covenant-signer` directory, which contains the derivation tool

 Navigate to the `covenant-signer` directory and run the following command: